Understanding PCB Copper Weight and Thickness in Altium Designer

 The Layer Stack Manager in Altium Designer will help you to set up your PCB layers accurately

 Once you’ve determined what the fabrication process will be for your PCB design and what configuration your board layer stack will be, you will need to assign those layers in your design system.
-Altium Designer gives you tools to help you determine what your layer stack should be, as well as a layer stack manager to assign materials to the layers and specify how thick the copper will be on your Printed Circuit Board.
+Altium Designer gives you tools to help you determine what your layer stack should be, as well as a layer stack manager to assign materials to the layers and specify copper thickness on your Printed Circuit Board.
 Once you’ve set it up, you will also find that Altium Designer gives you the best functionality for interactively routing traces on your PCB layers.
 Altium Designer has been created to help PCB designers like you to set up and accurately design printed circuit boards for the most error-free manufacturing possible.

 Whether it’s traces and trace width, pad size, or hole-size and cross-sectional area, you’ll want layout software that can make your circuit board get printed easily.
 Altium Designer gives you the ability to set up your design with the specific layer stack and copper weight specifications for fabrication.